 Our OpenTable only accepts reservations for four guests or less.
-We will gladly accommodate parties of up to eight guests, and there is also a buy out option available for parties over eight guests.
-If interested, please call us to discuss.
+We will gladly accommodate parties of up to six guests, and there is also a buy out option available for parties over six guests.
+Click here to learn more.

 Gift certificates are now available for purchase online in select denominations.
 Certificates are also available in any denomination by calling us at 617-871-9468 or email firstname.lastname@example.org